 (2) Subsection (1) applies to all disqualifications other than a disqualification that commenced before the day on which the Road Traffic Legislation Amendment Act 2016 section 20 comes into operation.

-[Section 23A inserted by No. 25 of 2016 s.
+[Section 23A inserted: No. 25 of 2016 s.
 20.]

 23. Licence obtained by disqualified person of no effect